chenbk85/iphone-html5-offline-app-demo/README.md

 **Heachache Alert**: `Cannot Open MyApp MyApp could not be opened because it could not connect to the server.`

-With one mistake of the `main.manifest` you may end up in an error loop that you can't get out of without clearing the cache and renaming the app.
+With one mistake of the `main.appcache` you may end up in an error loop that you can't get out of without clearing the cache and renaming the app.

 Solution: